bradleymconrad/SetupSkyLOSA/README.rst

   .. masterref-start

   Conrad, B.M. & Johnson, M.R.
-(2020), An uncertainty-based protocol for the measurement of soot/black carbon emissions from gas flares using sky-LOSA , **Atmos.
+(2020), An uncertainty-based protocol for the setup and measurement of soot/black carbon emissions from gas flares using sky-LOSA, **Atmos.
 Meas.
 Tech.**, *in preparation*.

   .. masterref-end